86tU/GettingAndCleaningData/CodeBook.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

+###Variable Features

+* Time: Time domain signals captured at a constant rate of 50 Hz.
+* Gravity: Gravity acceleration signals.
+* Body: Body acceleration signals.
+* Jerk: Body linear acceleratino and angular velocity measures during certain movements.
+* -XYZ: 3-axial signals in teh X, Y, and Z directions.

+###Variable Measurements

+* mean(): Mean value
+* sma(): Signal magnitude area
+* energy(): Energy measure.
+Sum of the squares divided by the number of values.
+* iqr(): Interquartile range
+* entropy(): Signal entropy
+* arCoeff(): Autorregresion coefficients with Burg order equal to 4
+* correlation(): correlation coefficient between two signals
+* maxInds(): index of the frequency component with largest magnitude
+* meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+* skewness(): skewness of the frequency domain signal
+* kurtosis(): kurtosis of the frequency domain signal
+* bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+* angle(): Angle between to vectors.

 ==========================

 ###Table Formation and Variable Transformations